 Our speaker has to cancel her conference at the Mougins Museum due to the strike action that affects us this week

 Director of the Matisse Museum in Nice

-The mercredis @ macm conferences will continue on
+The MERCREDIS@MACM continue on

 This series of monthly conferences (in French) takes place from October to June in the intimate setting of the Egyptian crypt.
 Each event ends in the friendly atmosphere of a drinks reception, an excellent opportunity for all participants to meet & continue to talk about the topic adressed in the conference.

 ADMISSION: 10€ / 8€ for the Friends of the MACM

 Please book in advance on firstname.lastname@example.org / +33(0)493751822 or directly from the museum's website (Book online tab)

 Géraldine Crevat, our special correspondent from the land of the Greek gods:

 Apollo is a complex and fascinating god who enlightens the world.
 Influential deity of manifold function, what is his true nature?
 Geraldine Crevat will take us on a journey into the land of the Greek gods to help us understand Apollo's role and his lasting legacy.